wking-io/Fluture/README.md

 #### `chainRej :: Future a b ~> (a -> Future a c) -> Future a c`

-FlatMap over the **rejection** value inside the Future.
-If the Future is resolved, chaining is not performed.
+Chain over the **rejection** reason of the Future.
+This is like `chain`, but for the rejection branch.

 ```js
 Future.reject(new Error('It broke!')).chainRej(err => {